helm/charts/stable/prometheus/README.md

 --------- | ----------- | -------
 `alertmanager.enabled` | If true, create alertmanager | `true`
 `alertmanager.name` | alertmanager container name | `alertmanager`
+`alertmanager.useClusterRole` | Use a ClusterRole (and ClusterRoleBinding).
+If set to false - we define a Role and RoleBinding in the defined namespaces ONLY.
+This makes alertmanager work - for users who do not have ClusterAdmin privs, but wants alertmanager to operate on their own namespaces, instead of clusterwide. | `alertmanager`
+`alertmanager.useExistingRole` | Set to a rolename to use existing role - skipping role creating - but still doing serviceaccount and rolebinding to the rolename set here.  | `alertmanager`
 `alertmanager.image.repository` | alertmanager container image repository | `prom/alertmanager`
 `alertmanager.image.tag` | alertmanager container image tag | `v0.21.0`
 `alertmanager.image.pullPolicy` | alertmanager container image pull policy | `IfNotPresent`